- Facts to Know

 If you decide to undergo fertility treatments and are choosing a treatment center, here are some questions you may want to ask:

 - What is your center's clinical pregnancy rate?
 You can look this up online at www.sart.org.
 Keep in mind that the success rates of an IVF center depend on many factors, and a comparison of clinic success rates may not be meaningful because patient characteristics and treatment approaches vary from clinic to clinic.

 - What exclusion criteria does your center use to select patients for in vitro fertilization?

 - What is the cancellation rate of patients my age?
+(Most fertility centers have a criteria that determines when they will cancel the IVF process before egg retrieval.
+For example, a center may cancel a cycle in which a woman produces too few follicles or follicles that are too small).
 Centers that have a very low cancellation rate may be highly selective in who they accept as patients.

 - How many embryos does your center routinely implant for IVF?
 (Centers that implant more than two or three may have good pregnancy rates, but they will also have more multiple pregnancy rates, which can be risky to mother and babies).